Patagonia's Northwall jacket in Polartec Power Shield Pro and a grid fleece interior

 The first jacket I used with similar (almost exactly the same) hybrid construction to the Mixed Guide was the now discontinued Eddie Bauer Frontpoint.
 The Frontpoint is still a bench mark in performance and weight for me.
 And a go to piece for my own climbing even now.
 Although a bit heavier by 4 oz in a size large (and likely more durable as well) the Mixed Guide will likely replace the Frontpoint for many projects.

 The Patagonia Northwall pant pictured above.
 Much as I really wanted to LUV these pants, for me the fit was terrible.
-Which was a huge bummer.
-But the Patagonia 100% customer satisfaction guarantee was rock solid, so no worries.
+Which was a huge bummer. ( and eventually became perfect with a little help from the Chemo diet a year later) But the Patagonia 100% customer satisfaction guarantee was rock solid, so no worries.
 Patagonia is expensive in comparison to some other soft goods companies but also really easy to deal with if a problem does occur.
 I'm always impressed by that.
 At similar price points, let me know how far you get with Arcteryx for example on repairs or a warranty issus?
 My experiences there have been bleak.
 The Patagonia Northwall pant was truly an eye opener for the potential performance of Polartec Power Shield Pro with the Regulator high-loft grid fleece interior.

 Men's and woman's versions of the Northwall jacket.
 The Northwall is a very warm soft shell.
 If you run cold this jacket may offer the option of a a warmer, and still very durable soft shell.

 The 2nd color choice on the Mixed Guide...hard to be bashful in either of these.

 And the same jacket I'm using in the mast head photo on Carlsberg.
 Now one of my all time favorite climbing shells, the Patagonia Knifeblade, made from an uninsulated version of Polartec Power Shield Pro.